zenogallegos/calendar-application/README.md

 # 05 Third-Party APIs: Work Day Scheduler

-## Your Task
+## Task

-Create a simple calendar application that allows a user to save events for each hour of a typical working day (9am&ndash;5pm) by modifying starter code.
+Create a simple calendar application that allows a user to save events for hours in the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Day.js](https://day.js.org/en/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Day.js in the browser.

 ## User Story